IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 #### Pull requests

-`build.yaml` (and therefore _build_ process) is automatically triggered whenever a PR is opened, reopened or a new commit is pushed to the PR.
+`build.yaml` (aka. _build_ process) and `twister.yaml` are automatically
+triggered whenever a PR is opened, reopened or a new commit is pushed to the PR.

 ## How to configure _build_